Rental Furniture Made Even Easier!

 There’s a Time for Subtle Suggestions… But Not Today

-For years, Classic Distributors would grumble about ordering rental furniture for clients, like sofas, chairs, and conference tables.
+For years, Classic Distributors would grumble about ordering trade show rental furniture for clients, like sofas, chairs, and conference tables.
 You hated it.
 And for good reason.
 Your client would give you a link to the General Show Contractor (GSC) page with the show rental furniture options, which included the price.
 You handled it and charged the client a processing fee, typically 20 or 30 percent.
 Which is more than fair.

 Except not to the client, who feels filling out a form should be cheap, or in many cases free.
 The fee introduces a financial “rub” between you and your client over an insignificant (but important) transaction.

-About 60% of all exhibitors rent furniture, and according to my EAC sources that percentage keeps increasing, whether islands or inlines.
+About 60% of all trade show exhibitors rent furniture, and according to my EAC sources that percentage keeps increasing, whether islands or inlines.
 So how do you take care of your client without the financial “rub”?

 It’s Easy

 You already use Exhibit Design Search.
-Two years ago, we added two Rental Furniture Galleries to EDS with CORT products.
+Years ago, we added two Rental Furniture Galleries to EDS with CORT products.
 Classic Distributors loved it!
 While it didn’t include the complete CORT product line, it was a good place to start, and all the prices were in retail.
 Even better, the prices were competitive with GSC show book prices.
 EDS was the perfect place to direct your client to choose rental furniture options.

 Recently, we made it even easier.
 You simply call CORT and tell them you are a Classic Distributor.
 Repeat..
 Tell them you are a Classic Exhibits Distributor.
 They will give you the special Classic wholesale prices.
 Each region has an Account Manager, but the 855-663-2678 will get you to CORT’s Customer Service Department.